MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

         # Settings for mappings performed using BWA
         BWA:
           # May be disabled ("no") for aDNA alignments with the 'aln' algorithm.
-          # Post-mortem damage localizes to the seed region, which BWA expects to
+          # Postmortem damage localizes to the seed region, which BWA expects to
           # have few errors (sets "-l").
 See http://pmid.us/22574660
           UseSeed: yes